-What are the greatest baby songs and lullabies?
+What are the best baby songs and lullabies for lulling your precious child to sleep?
 Here’s a quick list, written by a parent, for parents.

 I have the blessing of taking care of two beautiful, precious daughters.
 I usually don’t put on new music for them, but rather classic baby songs and lullabies.
 They do the job when I’m trying to put them to sleep, or just calm them down.